 City medians across 34 Suffolk County ZIP codes.
 Gross yields before HOA fees (apartments) and before operating costs.
 Short-term rental columns omitted because investment short-term rental is prohibited in Boston.

-Warning: Boston restricts short-term rental to owner-occupied primary residences only.
+Warning: Boston restricts short-term stays to owner-occupied primary residences only.
 Investment properties and second homes cannot operate short-term rentals, regardless of property type, zoning, or ZIP code.

 Why Apartments Edge Houses, and Why HOA Fees Close the Gap

 The price mechanism is simple arithmetic.
-A 2-bed apartment in Boston trades at roughly $556,510 while a comparable 2-bed house commands $720,760.
+A 2-bed apartment in Boston trades at roughly $557,000 while a comparable 2-bed house commands about $721,000.
 Monthly rents do not scale at the same ratio, so the lower entry price of the apartment converts into a higher gross yield on paper.
-The effect is more muted in Boston than in sprawling US metros where houses sit on genuinely large lots; much of the city's single-family stock is actually two- and three-family triple-deckers, so the physical and price premium of a "house" over a condo is modest in many neighbourhoods.
+The effect is more muted in Boston than in sprawling US metros where houses sit on genuinely large lots; much of the city's single-family stock is actually two- and three-family triple-deckers, so the physical and price premium of a "house" over a condo is modest in many neighborhoods.

 Beyond fee levels, condo boards carry independent restriction risk.
 Individual associations can prohibit rentals entirely, impose minimum lease terms, or cap the share of rentals in the building, all separate from Boston's citywide ordinance.
 Review the master deed, bylaws, recent board minutes, and the reserve study before committing to any condo purchase intended as an investment.
 Special assessments on older Boston buildings (failed facades, roof replacements, elevator modernisation) can run into five figures with little notice.